- See the changes in MyU and Schedule Builder to understand course formats and registering.

 Advising Students through ICT/IUT Transfer

-For advisors navigating students through the Change of College process, this document outlines the policies on S/N grading for coursework taken during spring 2020 through spring 2021 that is prerequisite for admission.
+For advisors navigating students through the Change of College process, this document outlines the policies on S/N grading for coursework taken spring 2020 through summer 2021 that is prerequisite for admission.

 Academics: Policy Updates